DaAlbrecht/thesis-TEKO/content/Implementation.typ

 )

-The `get_messages` handler calls the function `fetch_messages`, awaits the future and messages in a json format aswell as a status code.
+The `get_messages` handler calls the function `fetch_messages`, awaits the future and messages in a JSON format as well as a status code.

 #figure(
   sourcecode()[```rust